 In 2015, a further 4.9 TWh of natural gas was distributed to end users in Norway or used for small-scale distribution of liquefied natural gas (LNG).
 Pipeline distribution accounts for about 40 % of this, through two pipeline networks in Rogaland county.
 One network is 120 km long and supplies end users in the north-western part of the county, and the other is 620 km long and supplies gas in the Stavanger district.
 The volume of gas supplied through the two distribution networks has been stable in recent years.
 The customers are mainly commercial and use the gas for heating buildings and water.

 In the past ten years, a market for LNG distribution has developed in Norway.
 LNG is produced at four plants in Rogaland and Hordaland, which have a total production capacity of 440 000 tonnes per year.
 In addition, the LNG plant at Melkøya produces a considerable volume of LNG, almost all of which is exported.

 Bioenergy is an important energy source for heat production in Norway.
 It can add to the flexibility of the energy supply system and be instrumental in reducing greenhouse gas emissions.
 If bioenergy is used to produce heat, 85–90 % of the energy in the fuel is used.
-Annual consumption of bioenergy in Norway rose from 10 TWh in 1990 to 18 TWh in 2012.
-Since then, there has been some decline in consumption.
+Annual consumption of bioenergy in Norway rose from 10 TWh in 1990 to 15,3 TWh in 2019.
 Fuelwood consumption in households accounts for the largest proportion of biofuel consumption, and totalled more than 5 TWh in 2014.
 The next largest user is the manufacturing sector, where chippings and other wood waste are used as fuel in production processes.